 Unfortunately, there’s no real ‘miracle shampoo’ for hair loss.
 Trust me, I’ve tried a lot of these so-called cures, each claiming to be the best shampoo for alopecia.

 Some of them work for a while.
 Others don’t work at all.
 But none of them can guarantee, 100%, that they’ll solve shedding.
+Still, some shampoos have worked for my own alopecia, and other ones are wonderful for women and men with thinning hair in general.

 Well, sometimes it’s a case of prevention trumping the need for a cure.
 That’s why so many of these products are for people with thinning hair, focusing on retention and the condition of the scalp rather than regrowth.